CronoxAU/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 28: February 17th, 2017

+**Today's Progress**: Complted learnyoumongo challanges and got set-up for the first FreeCodeCamp project timestamp API

+**Thoughts**: learnyoumongo proved to be an interesting introduction to No-SQL and MongoDB but ultimatly lacked in depth.
+I'm looking forward to learning more as I start.

+Now it's time to dive into the next project, the timestamp API.
+Today was mostly just getting things set-up in cloud9 and syncing up with github.
+I already have a few ideas on what I would like to do here, so hopefully i get some time over the weekend.

 ### Day 27: February 16th, 2017

 **Today's Progress**: Complted a few more learnyoumongo challanges and started at Code Wars